NicMcPhee/refactor-rustlings-try-from-into/README.md

 performance profiling on large systems to see where the bottlenecks are.
 If they turn out to be in `Color::try_from()`, then you make sure you write that to be as fast as possible.
-Odds are, though, that this isn't likely to be your bottleneck, and if it is then there are probably bigger issues at stake than this refactoring.

 ## Thanks